danderson00/release-em/README.md

 -I|--interactive|Prompt each change
--n|--no-commit|Don't create a git commit or tag for released packages -t|--target-path|Specify the path of the workspace to release -v|--version|Print version number
+-n|--no-commit|Don't create a git commit or tag for released packages -t|--target-path|Specify the path of the workspace to release
+  |--validate|Perform a quiet dry run first for validation
+-v|--version|Print version number
 -V|--verbose|Verbose output